labcodes/rel-events/docs/1-Basic-Usage.md

 ### Creating a basic Event

 Let's say you want to pass a range of dates from `DatePickerComponent` to `CalendarComponent`.
-Instead of creating actions and reducers, forget everything about redux and create an Event.
+Instead of creating actions and reducers, forget everything about redux; create an Event instead.

 To do that, you need to initialize a new Event.
 It's recommended you create it in a new file (`events.js`).